-What is a Submersible Pump?
+What is Submersible Pump?

 How Does a Submersible Pump Work?